 - Details of your Address

-- Lastly, you will need your CITB registration number (if you have to take a test before you will have this, or applied for certain card schemes including CSCS, CPCS, CISRS etc.).
+- Lastly, you will need your CITB registration number (if you have to take a test before you have this, or apply for certain card schemes, including CSCS, CPCS, CISRS etc.).

 Where do I take the test?